-In November and June of 2004, certain companies proceeded against a Posadas subsidiary for the improper constitution of a trust which was constituted as a guaranty holding the of the subsidiary owning the real property denominated Fiesta Inn Aeropuerto hotel, which at the same time was securing a bank loan.
+In November and June of 2004, certain companies proceeded against a Posadas subsidiary for the improper constitution of a trust guarantee which held the shares of a corporation which was the holder of real property denominated Fiesta Inn Aeropuerto hotel, which at the same time had been given as a mortgage securing a bank loan.
 This same loan was later acquired by Posadas from the lending bank.
 The original creditor of the loan also sued to invalidate the loan.
 A ruling in this proceeding is not expected before 2016, and based on the nature of the claims, should they be ruled against our interest, we foresee that we will be judicially ordered to pay the value of the shares.

-As for tax proceedings, which according to the 2012 corporate year annual report were tagged as "material" all were withdrawn by the Company pursuant to the 2013 tax liability forgiveness program (see 2013 Tax Effects, note 2 b I of the consolidated financial statements found in Attachment 7 to this report).
+As for tax proceedings, which according to the 2012 corporate year annual report were tagged as "material" all were withdrawn by the Company pursuant to the 2013 tax liability forgiveness program (see 2013 Tax Effects, Note 2 i of the consolidated financial statements found in the Attachment to this report).